ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/targeted-survey/fauna-protocol/active/fauna-active-mapping.md

 # Targeted survey - Fauna - active protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Fauna - active protocol](https://linked.data.gov.au/def/nrm/4bfc4796-a02f-461f-b17d-383aad328e61) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Fauna - active protocol](https://linked.data.gov.au/def/nrm/4bfc4796-a02f-461f-b17d-383aad328e61) protocol in [Targeted survey](https://linked.data.gov.au/def/nrm/420ce0a7-9364-4bf4-861c-ef5f710e31b9) module.

 Mentions of observable properties should refer to [fauna-active/overview](/information-models/tern-ontology/dev-guide/dawe-protocol/targeted-survey/fauna-protocol/active/overview) for the feature type and value type information.